TheGLander/NotCC/nccsSpec.md

 # NCCS

-**NCCS** (extension being .ncss) is the file format used for storing NotCC level scores and solutions, similar to the TWS file format.
+**NCCS** (extension being .ncss) is the file format used for storing NotCC level scores and solutions, similar to the TWS and C2H file formats.

 All data in the file is little-endian.

 (This is not an actual spec, more of a wikipedia article, but whatever)

 ## Format

+A NCCS file consists of one or multiple records.

+A record is a single set of level-specific data for a level.

+It may or may not contain a solution, so it can be used as a way to store scores without solutions.

 ### Section header